Share:

 PCV Valve Integration ProblemsOil leaks, crankcase pressureIntegrated PCV valve failure

 The BMW B58 is a highly regarded 3.0-liter turbocharged inline-six engine that has powered numerous BMW models since 2015, including the 340i, 440i, M340i, X3 M40i, and even the Toyota Supra A90.
 Known for exceptional tuning potential and robust reliability, the B58 represents BMW’s evolution from the legendary N54 and N55 engines.
+The B58 also powers the Toyota Supra A90, making it one of few engines shared across rival brands.
 While generally reliable, understanding its common issues helps ensure long-term dependability.

 BMW B58 Engine Specifications